 Just like we have activities planned for every campaign track, we will have activities planned for the carnival as well.
 These will be shared with the registered participants as and when.
 The activities will help you create buzz online.
-It will continue for the one month of this campaign track i.e. till the end of June.
+It will continue for the one month of this campaign track i.e. till mid-July.